OrcunGokoluk/Card_Game/README.md

 # Card_Game

+## Overview

-This is basically a classic Blackjack game where you play against the computer.
+This is a classic Blackjack game where you play against the computer.
+Press the 'Stay' button to end your turn and let the computer draw random cards until its total exceeds 17.
+Computer will draw a card every 1 second.
+Depending on whether you win or lose, you will gain or lose score points.

 ## How to play